Guide to New Zealand workplaces

 - If you are here with others, show them the settlement curve and talk about it together.

-- Talk to colleagues and friends and seek support during the low period - it can make all the difference.
+- Talk to workmates and friends and seek support during the low period - it can make all the difference.

 Your employer should be aware that many newcomers have partners and families and will need time to organise the essentials for their new life in New Zealand when they arrive.
-Discuss this with them before starting your new job.
+Discuss this with your employer before starting your new job.

 The Workplace Settlement model